Reinventing Contact Centers: How a pandemic changed the way BPOs have worked

 The impact of COVID-19 on contact centers

-Companies are facing a different set of challenges, they depend on contact center representatives to respond to inquiries of their customers.
+Contact center representatives are responsible for responding to inquiries of customers, and companies are facing a different set of challenges.
 In times of a crisis, it’s typical for customers to reach out more often to the companies with whom they conduct business- particularly healthcare organizations, insurance companies, and financial services organizations.

 COVID-19 is making clear to companies throughout the world the importance of having a business continuity plan that allows their agents to work from home.
 Work From Home has been a topic considered by the contact center world for past years.
 While some companies use WFH contact center employees, few organizations have more than a couple of agents, and next to no supervisory or management resources, who work from their home offices.
 Using WFH agents would be the safest way to staff contact centers during this pandemic.
 Starting a WFH program will be tough but not impossible to accomplish.